 Appalachian Trail in Pawling, NY (Dutchess County)

 See Appalachian Trail Guide NY/NJ, Dutchess County section.
 The Appalachian Trail station is located just north of the Appalachian Trail crossing of the Metro-North Harlem Line.
 Service to this station is provided only on weekends and holidays.
-Trains leave Grand Central Terminal at 7:50 and 9:51 a.m.
-Return trains to Grand Central depart from the Appalachian Trail station at 2:47 and 4:47 p.m., as well as at 6:43 p.m.
-(Saturdays only) and 7:17 p.m.
-(Sundays only).
-At other times, service (about every two hours) is available at the Pawling and Harlem Valley-Wingdale stations, each of which are within about two miles of the Trail.
+Trains leave Grand Central Terminal at 7:09 and 9:09 a.m.
+Return trains to Grand Central depart from the Appalachian Trail station at 2:35, 4:35 and 6:35 p.m.
+At other times, service (about every two hours) is available at the Pawling and Harlem Valley-Wingdale stations, each of which are within about two to three miles of the Trail.

 Shuttle services between AT trail points